bravetechnologycoop/brave-alert-lib/README.md

 ### paAuthorize(req, res, next)

 Express middleware function to authorize a request to a PA API call.
-Attempts to authorize the request using a submitted Google ID token in the body of the request.
+Attempts to authorize the request using a submitted Google ID token in the Authorization header or body of the request.
 The criteria for a valid Google ID token is defined under the `paGetPayload` function.

 **req (Request):** The Express Request object.
-Should contain googleIdToken in the body of the request.
+Should contain googleIdToken in the Authorization header or body of the request.

 **res (Response):** The Express Response object.